 The value of an MVS education is priceless.
 The returns are lifelong.
 Our challenging academics and Immersion Method philosophy are unparalleled to any other educational opportunity in the Dayton area.
 At MVS, we stand for personal excellence, experiential learning, intellectual curiosity, leadership development, individuality, and community.
 We do more than prepare students to score well on a standardized test someday.
 We empower them to live life to the fullest every day, to discover their passions and purpose, and then to responsibly pursue them with emotional and intellectual rigor.
 At MVS, we prepare students for college and beyond.

 To help make MVS affordable for mission-appropriate students and their families, financial assistance is offered.
 Over $2.2 million is allocated to about half of our students each year.

 Need-based aid is the most common form of assistance - find more details on this web page.
 A small number of merit scholarships are available for promising middle and upper school admission applicants who stand out above the rest of the applicant pool.

 Several payment plans are available to assist families in managing their tuition obligation.
 Details can be found on this web page.

 Additional costs may apply to students attending MVS.
-In the lower school, there may be overnight trip fees and nominal fees for team sports.
-In the middle school, there may be an additional cost for books, Camp Joy trip, Project Period travel immersion program, and nominal fees for team sports.
-In the upper school, books, the month-long Immersion program, and athletic teams require an additional fee.
+In the lower school, there may be Immersion and overnight trip fees and nominal fees for team sports.
+In the middle school, there may be an additional cost for books, Camp Joy trip, Immersion, and nominal fees for team sports.
+In the upper school, books, Immersion, and athletic teams require an additional fee.
 Students may order lunch at an additional cost, and the after school program is an extra charge for students through middle school.
 Students in middle and upper schools bring a laptop from home every day.